So, you’re looking for the Chromebook with the best screen.

 With Intel HD graphics, it can render videos and play games without a hitch.

-Who this is good for: If you’re just looking for a cheap Chromebook with a good screen, this is for you.
+Who this is good for: If you’re just looking for a cheap Chromebook with a good display, this is for you.
 It’s sharp.
 It’s clear.
 And it’s viewable from many angles.
 You’ll need that in a laptop.

 See more reviews about the Acer 11 on amazon.